COVID: Joe Biden doubles US vaccination goal at press conference | DW | 25.03.2021

 Biden also said he would commit to allowing journalists full access to facilities on the border housing children.

+Biden also said his "expectation" is to run for reelection in 2024.

+"I want to get things done.
+I want to get them done consistent with what we promised the American people,'' said Biden.

 Biden was the first president in four decades to go more than two months after inauguration without holding a formal question and answer session with reporters.
-By waiting until the stimulus package was passed, Biden can use the press conference to showcase a major achievement for his administration.
+By waiting until the stimulus package was passed, Biden was able to use the press conference to showcase a major achievement for his administration.

 Although, President Biden has taken questions from the press, it is usually an informal, quick answer to one or two inquiries in a hurried setting after an event.
 The formal setting allows reporters an extended back and forth on important issues.

-Due to coronavirus precautions, the press conference is being held in a large room at the White House with 30 socially distanced chairs spread out for journalists.
+Due to coronavirus precautions, the press conference is being held in the East Room at the White House with socially distanced chairs spread out for journalists.